< Terug naar resultaten

 Boat trip to floating markets; cycle ride; boat trip to island homestay guesthouse

-Early start for a boat trip along the Bassac River towards Cai Rang, the largest and liveliest floating market in the Delta.
-Float through a maze of boats, rife with fruits, vegetables and plants and watch the techniques locals use to make a living.
-One includes attaching their produce on to long poles and hanging them above the boat, enabling them to showcase their items to buyers from all angles and distances.
-Since you’ll be witnessing authentic trading in full swing, there will be countless opportunities for you to capture traditional scenes on camera.Afterwards, we cycle to Vinh Long through rural villages and scenic landscapes (approx. 40 km).
-Reaching the end of the day, we will be transferred by motor boat to an island in the middle of the Mekong River for overnight at a simple homestay guesthouse built in the style of a local house.
-Bedding, a mosquito net and a small towel are provided.Homestay Guesthouse
+We have an early start for a boat trip along the Bassac River towards Cai Rang, the largest and liveliest floating market in the Delta.
+Float through a maze of boats filled with fruits, vegetables and plants, and watch the techniques the sellers use to make a living.
+One includes attaching their produce to long poles and hanging them above the boat, enabling them to showcase their items from all angles and distances.
+Since you’ll be witnessing authentic trade in full swing, there will be countless opportunities to capture traditional scenes on camera.
+Afterwards, we cycle to Vinh Long through rural villages and scenic landscapes (approximately 20mi/32km).
+Reaching the end of the day, we transfer by motorboat to an island in the middle of the Mekong River to overnight at a homestay guesthouse built in the style of a local house.
+Bedding, a mosquito net and a small towel are provided.
+Accommodation: Homestay guesthouse

 • 13

-Cruise by boat along the Cai Be Floating Market and stop to visit small cottage industries manufacturing local products such as popped rice, sweets, pancakes and wine.
-Recently, Cai Be floating market is becoming less crowded and smaller as fruit trading is mostly now done by trucks due to the bridge being built.
-However, this is still a great opportunity to see a local market and the trade being conducted traditionally on a smaller scale.Return to Saigon, a city once devastated by the Vietnam War, and now a bustling free market city.
-A combination of old and new diversifies the city with temples standing defiantly among zooming scooters and modern developments.
-The Reunification Palace is one of the stops on our city tour, famous for its 1960s architecture and slightly garish appeal as much as its association with the fall of Saigon in 1975.
-Another stop is the War Remnants Museum, housing a vivid collection outlining the horrors of modern history and warfare and effects on innocent civilians.
-Be aware that these records of the Vietnam War are often very graphic and distressing.Heading to the romantic Catholic Notre Dame Cathedral throws yet another light on Saigon.Huong Sen Hotel or similar
+Cruise by boat along the Cai Be floating market and visit cottage industries manufacturing local products such as popped rice, sweets, pancakes and wine.
+Recently, the market is becoming less crowded and smaller as fruit trading is mostly now done by trucks.
+However, this is still a great opportunity to see a local market and traditional trade on a smaller scale.
+We return to Ho Chi Minh City, which was devastated by the Vietnam War but is now a bustling free-market city.
+A combination of old and new diversifies the city with temples standing among zooming scooters and modern developments.
+The Reunification Palace is one stop on our tour, known for its 1960s architecture and slightly garish appeal as much as its association with the fall of Saigon (now HCMC) in 1975.
+Another stop is the War Remnants Museum, housing a collection outlining the horrors of modern history and warfare and impact on innocent civilians.
+Be aware, these records are often very graphic and distressing.
+Heading to the romantic Catholic Notre Dame Cathedral throws yet another light on the city.
+Accommodation: Huong Sen Hotel (or similar)

 • 14